 “Mr. Donaldson being unarmed, and naturally afraid of being alone with such a man, said in answer…[there was nothing that] could pass between that he did not wish the whole world to know.”

-They almost did a few days later when Donaldson was walking to Richmond.
+James Maclaine warned him that they would meet again and they almost did a few days later.
+At the time Donaldson was walking to Richmond.
 He spied MacLaine on horseback just as MacLaine spied him.
-MacLaine spurred his horse towards Donaldson but a carriage appeared in view and this forced Maclaine to change his course.
+MacLaine spurred his horse towards Donaldson but a carriage appeared in view and this forced MacLaine to change his course.
 It also allowed Donaldson time to rush off to safety in Richmond.

 London was a buzz with MacLaine’s nefarious exploits.
 Moreover, the belongings pilfered by MacLaine were arranged upon tables, and the proceeding against MacLaine was watched by numerous ladies with “breathless interest.”
 MacLaine “whined and wept, offered to betray … Plunkett to save his own life and when his offer was refused [he] made a full confession.”